-Regardless, if you’re planning on traveling for the holidays by car, make sure your dog is ready for the adventure.
+Regardless, if you’re planning on traveling by car, make sure your dog is ready for the adventure.
 While some dogs simply love sticking their heads out of a car window and watch the world pass by, others are prone to anxiety and motion sickness.

-If your dog is a poor traveler, here are some tips you can take in order to transform your vehicle into a safe, serene doggy haven when you’re traveling for the holidays.
+If your dog is a poor traveler, here are some tips you can take in order to transform your vehicle into a safe, serene doggy haven when you’re traveling.

 Keep Things Safe

 The most important thing to take into consideration when you’re traveling with your dog is to keep him — and yourself — safe.
 A loose dog in your vehicle can be dangerous to you both.
 It’s critical to keep your pooch safely secured while you’re on the road.

 If your dog is a toy or smaller breed, get him a dog booster seat so that he can enjoy the view from out of the window while still remaining safely restrained.
 Pet booster seats also surround your dog in supreme comfort, so he’ll feel calm and confident during the entire journey.